matinlotfali/KDE-Rounded-Corners/README.md

 # KDE-Rounded-Corners

-This effect rounds the corners of your windows.
+This effect rounds the corners of your windows and adds an outline around them without affecting the performance of the KDE Plasma desktop.
 Window borders should be turned off for the effect to work.
 [How?](#settings)

-This is a fork of [shapecorners](https://sourceforge.net/projects/shapecorners/) with some additional contributions in [Alex47's project](https://github.com/alex47/KDE-Rounded-Corners).
+This effect started as a fork of [shapecorners](https://sourceforge.net/projects/shapecorners/) with some additional contributions in [Alex47's project](https://github.com/alex47/KDE-Rounded-Corners), then I optimized and reimplemented the effect with shaders.

 #### Tested on:
 - ![Kubuntu 22.04 Jammy](https://img.shields.io/github/workflow/status/matinlotfali/KDE-Rounded-Corners/Kubuntu%2022.04?label=Kubuntu%2022.04%20Jammy&logo=kubuntu) [![Deb Binary](https://img.shields.io/github/downloads/matinlotfali/KDE-Rounded-Corners/latest/kwin4-effect-shapecorners-kubuntu2204-amd64.deb?label=Download%20deb)](https://github.com/matinlotfali/KDE-Rounded-Corners/releases/download/v0.1.1_kubuntu_22.04/kwin4-effect-shapecorners-kubuntu2204-amd64.deb)